Men at Work: The Craft of Baseball

-Men at Work: The Craft of Baseball is a New York Times best-selling 1990 book about baseball.
+Men at Work: The Craft of Baseball is a New York Times best-selling 1990 book about baseball by George Will.
 It was written by American Pulitzer Prize–winning author George Will, and published by Macmillan Publishers.
 The book focuses on four successful Major League Baseball figures, three of them players, representing different aspects of baseball: a manager, a pitcher, a hitter, and a fielder.

 Background

-In preparation for Men at Work, Will spent hundreds of hours interviewing four Major League Baseball figures: right fielder Tony Gwynn of the San Diego Padres, manager Tony La Russa of the Oakland Athletics, shortstop Cal Ripken Jr. of the Baltimore Orioles, and pitcher Orel Hershiser of the Los Angeles Dodgers.
+In preparation for Men at Work, Will spent hundreds of hours interviewing five Major League Baseball figures: right fielder Tony Gwynn of the San Diego Padres, manager Tony La Russa of the Oakland Athletics, shortstop Cal Ripken Jr. of the Baltimore Orioles, pitcher Jim Gott of the Pittsburgh Pirates, and pitcher Orel Hershiser of the Los Angeles Dodgers.
 He discussed each person's approach to the game of baseball, choosing them because of their success in their roles and their strong work ethics.
 While researching for Men at Work over a period of three years, Will acquired 11 press passes that offer special locker-room privileges in Major League Baseball stadiums.